Jim Bunning: Second Senate term

 As was expected in light of Bunning's previous career as a baseball player, he was very interested in Congress's investigation of steroid use in baseball.
 Bunning was also outspoken on the issue of illegal immigration, taking the position that all illegal immigrants should be deported.
 Bunning was also the only member of the United States Senate Committee on Banking, Housing, and Urban Affairs to have opposed Ben Bernanke for Chief of the Federal Reserve.
 He said it was because he had doubts that Bernanke would be any different from Alan Greenspan.

 In April 2006, Time magazine called him one of America's Five Worst Senators.
 The magazine dubbed him 'The Underperformer' for his "lackluster performance", saying he "shows little interest in policy unless it involves baseball", and criticized his hostility towards staff and fellow senators and his "bizarre behavior" during his 2004 campaign.

-On December 6, 2006, only Bunning and Rick Santorum voted against the confirmation of Robert Gates as Secretary of Defense, with Bunning saying that "Mr. Gates has repeatedly criticized our efforts in Iraq and Afghanistan without providing any viable solutions to the problems our troops currently face.
+On December 6, 2006, only Bunning and Rick Santorum voted against the confirmation of Robert Gates as United States Secretary of Defense, with Bunning saying that "Mr. Gates has repeatedly criticized our efforts in Iraq and Afghanistan without providing any viable solutions to the problems our troops currently face.
 We need a secretary of defense to think forward with solutions and not backward on history we cannot change."

 Bunning reportedly blocked the move to restore public access to the records of past United States Presidents which had been removed under Executive Order 13233.

 In January 2009, Bunning missed more than a week of the start of Congress.
 Bunning said by phone that he was fulfilling "a family commitment six months ago to do certain things, and I'm doing them."
 Asked whether he would say where he was, Bunning replied: "No, I'd rather not."